AbdelrhmanSror/chat_system_api/README.md

 # Chat System

-Project repository implementing a Chat System API using Ruby On Rails that commnuication with different kind of services.
+Project repository implementing a Chat System API using Ruby On Rails that commnuicate with different kind of services.

 ## Features
 - REST API exploring the main HTTP verbs and features